Does Instagram Notify You About Screenshots of Stories?

 Filter Your Viewers Using the “Close Friends” List

 Another option that you can use is the “Close Friends” list.
 This list will comprise people whom you trust, and you’ll have the option to exclusively share certain Stories with them.
-That way, you can still keep a public account while ensuring that only a limited number of people see certain types of content you want to share to your Stories.
+That way, you can still keep a public account while ensuring that only a limited number of people see certain types of content you want to share with your Stories.

 This is a great option for sharing content that you want only a few close friends to see.
 So for example, let’s say you want to share a Story of you having some drinks at a bar but you want to keep most of your content family-friendly.
 You could filter the viewers for said Story by only sharing it with your Close Friends list.